 Items from the IHO portrayal registry are referenced by their registered name and item type (“line style SCLBDY51”).
 The portrayal registry is a component of the IHO Geospatial Information Registry (https://registry.iho.int).

+Normative vs Informative.

+[Insert words to describe the difference between content which is included to illustrate how implementation should take place and content which is normative.
+Use of word “Shall” is used to denote requirements which implement mandatory functionality.
+Headings use (Informative) to denote where technical definitions are contained in product specific, machine readable catalogues.